jmgisele/vecinos-neighbors/README.md

 ## Technical Documentation

-There’s a work in progress documentation about all the concepts and functions of this project which is being managed through Mattrbld itself as a testing ground.
+You can learn more about all the concepts and functions of Mattrbld in the official documentation which is being managed through Mattrbld itself as a testing ground.
 You can find it [here](https://mattrbld.com/docs/).